Colonial Heights, Virginia Homepage

 Members

 The Colonial Heights Police Department, Sheriff’s Office, and Fire / EMS have joined forces to bring the citizens of Colonial Heights Project Lifesaver.
 This was accomplished through the appropriation of city funds and a grant from the Cameron Foundation.
-May 7-9, 2007 thirteen members of the Police Department, Sheriff’s Office, and Fire / EMS were certified as electronic search specialists by Project Lifesaver.
-In addition, five police officers were certified as trainers and will be able to train additional members of the Police Department, Sheriff’s Office, and Fire / EMS in the future to increase the number of certified electronic search specialists in Colonial Heights.
 If you would like to join Project Lifesaver please fill out a application.

 About the Program